-03.01.05 Specialty Care
+03.01.054 Specialty Care

 - 1. Scope of Care Capability to deliver out-of-hospital care at a specialty or subspecialty level during interfacility transport (e.g., comparable to that of a tertiary or quaternary such as an ICU, PICU, NICU, or tertiary perinatal center). - a.
 A neonatal transport is defined as the ability to support the care of infants that continue to need mechanical thermoregulation and/or respiratory support.
 Respiratory support should include the capability to provide blended gases.
 Neonatal Transport includes both preterm and term infants who require critical care or any infant under 5kg. - b.
-Specialty high risk OB transports are defined as transports that include the use and interpretation of external fetal monitor, fetal doppler and tocolytics. - c.
+Specialty high risk OB transports are defined as transports that include the use and interpretation of external fetal monitor, fetal doppler and tocolytics. those transports of obstetrical patients to, and requiring the care from, a subspecialty care (Level III) or regional perinatal health care center (Level IV) as defined by the American College of Obstetrics and Gynecology (ACOG). - c.
 A specialty care pediatric transport is defined as the ability to support an infant or child with life-threatening physiologic derangement, including respiratory, cardiac and/or central nervous system, and meeting criteria for admission to a Pediatric ICU. - 2.
-Clinical Crew (as appropriate to the specialty) - 3.
+Clinical Crew (as appropriate to the specialty scope of care) - 3.
 Medical Director Board-certified based on the program scope of care.
 Additional specialty and/or sub-specialty physician liaison(s) as required by the scope of care.

-- 4. Equipment Includes all equipment in BLS, ALS, Emergency Critical Care and Intensive Care plus: - a.
+- 4. Equipment Includes all equipment in BLS, ALS, and Emergency Critical Care and Intensive Care plus: (as appropriate to the scope of care) - a.
 Transcutaneous ventricular assist devices (e.g. LVAD, BiVAD, RVAD) - b.
 Extracorporeal membrane oxygenation (ECMO) therapies and devices - c.
 Inhaled gases (e.g., nitric oxide, helium oxygen, aerosolized prostacyclin) - d.
 Neonatal isolette with heart rate monitoring device and size appropriate ventilator (with blender for adjustable oxygen delivery), thermoregulation control and infusion devices (syringe pumps). - e.
 Fetal doppler/fetal heart rate monitoring device (if transporting High Risk Obstetrics HROB).
 For long range transports, external cardiotocography monitoring device is required. - 5.
-Medications Includes all interventions in BLS, ALS, Emergency Critical Care, Intensive Care plus: - a.
+Medications Includes all interventions in BLS, ALS, and Emergency Critical Care, Intensive Care plus: (as appropriate to the scope of care) - a.
 Maintenance of tertiary/quaternary critical care formulary (tocolytics for HROB) - 6.
-Interventions Includes all interventions in BLS, ALS, Emergency Critical Care and Intensive Care plus: - a.
-Ability to perform tube thoracostomy (if in scope of care) - b.
+Interventions Includes all interventions in BLS, ALS, and Emergency Critical Care and Intensive Care plus: (as appropriate to the scope of care) - a.
+Ability to perform tube thoracostomy (if in scope of care) (under Critical Care) - b.
 Ability to place central line (if in scope of care) - c.
 Managing cardiac assist device - d.
 Managing extracorporeal oxygenation device - e.
 Ability to place endotracheal tube and maintain oxygenation and ventilation on a multi modality ventilator with capabilities for all age populations transported, including the capability to deliver inhaled specialty gases. - 7.
 Quality - a.
 GAMUT metrics (see GAMUT Metrics Addendum) - 8.
 Volume requirements Number of patients as pertinent to the following: - a.
 Number of neonatal transports to a NICU versus total number of transports - b.
 Number of back transports to a lower level of care versus total number of transports - c.
 Number of Specialty HROB transports versus total number of transports